How Short Bets on GameStop Took Big Slides

 How and Why Brokers Responded the Way They Did

 Some brokers, Robinhood most notably, restricted their clients’ ability to trade in some stocks and, in some cases, sold clients’ shares without their knowledge or agreement.
-Initially, I saw rumors that these restrictions were to protect the clients from too much The possibility that something bad will happen.
-More or to help bail out the hedge funds.
+Initially, I saw rumors that these restrictions were to protect the clients from too much risk or to help bail out the hedge funds.
 The reality is that some brokers were having their own version of a short squeeze, though it wasn’t a short squeeze and isn’t called one either.

 Most individual investors are unaware of the process of settling stock trades.
 From our perspective, it appears that we can instantaneously buy or sell a stock.
 What actually happens is that the order goes to a clearinghouse.
 It takes two days from the time you place your order until the clearinghouse settles the trade.
-In the meantime, brokers are required to have cash as A physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More until the trade settles.
-I have not found exactly how much cash is needed, but it bears some relationship to the market value of the trades that have not settled and the clearinghouse’s perception of the The possibility that something will deviate from its expected or average value, including both good and bad results.
-More of the stocks being traded.
+In the meantime, brokers are required to have cash as collateral until the trade settles.
+I have not found exactly how much cash is needed, but it bears some relationship to the market value of the trades that have not settled and the clearinghouse’s perception of the volatility of the stocks being traded.

 As investors made more and more trades at higher and higher prices, the dollar value of unsettled trades skyrocketed.
-Some brokerage firms didn’t have enough cash to meet the A physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More requirements, with Robinhood being one of them.
+Some brokerage firms didn’t have enough cash to meet the collateral requirements, with Robinhood being one of them.
 When that happened, Robinhood couldn’t accept more trade orders until one or both of its cash requirements were lowered as trades started settling or it acquired more cash.

 The information in this post is based on my understanding of what happened.
 I have no first-hand knowledge.
 I have done my best to provide a fair and balanced explanation.
 It is not clear that everything that has happened is completely legal.
 I will leave it to the Securities and Exchange Commission, among other, to sort out those details.